President's Award for Engagement 2017

 This award will recognise outstanding contributions by staff and students to the engagement mission of DCU.
 Engagement is defined widely to embrace civic engagement, public engagement, enterprise engagement, sustainability engagement and student engagement.
 Entries can cut across the various areas of engagement and these are outlined here purely as a guide.

 These are initiatives involving community partners that are committed to social regeneration and community empowerment.
-Impact on the community is particularly relevant as is the direct engagement of DCU schools and units.
+It may also include direct engagement by students and staff in community development.

 Through public engagement, be it through the media or other avenues, DCU staff play an active role in the wider debates in society around the future of the city and the nation.
 Making a mark, making a difference are key attributes in this domain.